Probability and Statistics Index > SPSS Statistics

 - How to Define Variables in SPSS

-- How to Perform a t test in SPSS
+- How to Perform an Independent Samples t test in SPSS

 - How to Perform a Chi-Square Test in SPSS

 - How to Make a Pie Chart in SPSS

 SPSS Statistics Software: Advantages and Disadvantages for Statistics

 The program, originally called Statistical Package for the Social Sciences, was released in 1968 and quickly became one of the most widely used statistics programs in the social sciences, including in healthcare, government, market research and surveying.

 Both Excel and SPSS have a similar feel, with pull-down menus, a host of built-in statistical functions and a spreadsheet format for easy data entry.
 However, SPSS is specifically built for statistics and surpasses Excel in many ways, including: